Weak banks pressure FTSE after ECB resignation

 However, he believes the downward potential should be limited and that the test of the 5,077 mark could be seen as a buying opportunity to get long, with 5,513 as the target.

-On the upside, Tullow Oil jumped 15.2 percent after announcing an oil discovery offshore French Guiana that Royal Bank of Scotland analysts called "game changing".
+On the upside, Tullow Oil (TLW.L) jumped 15.2 percent after announcing an oil discovery offshore French Guiana that Royal Bank of Scotland analysts called "game changing."

 (Additional reporting by Simon Jessop; Editing by David Hulmes)